 Based on the data obtained from Section A in the questionnaire, the following results were observed:

-Qualifications and Professional registration
+Qualifications and Professional Registration

-All the consultant respondents had tertiary qualifications related to their specific disciplines and were all registered with their professional councils as presented in table 4.2.
-Some of the client/developer group had financial and/or a construction background.
-While, 75% of developers had obtained multiple tertiary qualifications.
+All consultant respondents had tertiary qualifications related to their specific disciplines and were all registered with their professional councils as presented in table 4.2.
+Some of the client/developer group had a financial and/or a construction background; while, 75% of developers had obtained multiple tertiary qualifications.

-Table 4 .2: Qualifications and Professional registration.
+Table 4 .2: Qualifications and professional registration